 “The Scottish Government has supported the wider Waterfront Development over the past 12 years and continues to show support for the region through the Tay Cities Deal, by investing up to £150 million in the Deal over ten to fifteen years.”

-Stewart Clark, Managing Director of Tayforth Properties, commented: “We are delighted to officially open Water’s Edge.
+Stewart Clark, Managing Director of Chroma Developments, commented: “We are delighted to officially open Water’s Edge.
 It’s been a fantastic journey seeing this building transformed from a derelict transit shed into an inspiring workspace, just brimming with life and creative energy.
 It is a testament to the professionalism of the whole team, from the vision of architects Nicoll Russell Studios to seeing the dream become a reality through Lyon Building Services.
 We wanted to create a dynamic space where people would feel more productive and collaborate with fellow tenants.
 Given the building is now almost full, we know that our tenants have bought into this vision too and thoroughly enjoy the environment in which they work.”

 Water’s Edge is situated between Camperdown Dock and Victoria Dock at Dundee’s City Quay in Dundee’s Maritime Quarter.
 Businesses who are interested in finding out more about Water’s Edge should visit